zhangwenchili/CAS741-EelbrainPipeline/README.md

-# Project Name
+# Eelbrain Pipeline

 Developer Names: Christian Brodbeck, Zhangwenchi Li

 Date of project start: Feb 27, 2012

 This project is Eelbrain pipeline, a Python library to automate the typical M/EEG workflow.
+For more details about usage and contributing, check [the original repo](https://github.com/Eelbrain/Eelbrain).

 The folders and files for this project are as follows: